jdegoes/jdegoes.github.io/_posts/2021-11-07-zio-professionalism.md

 As a result of this reality, I whole-heartedly support the right of every OSS developer to contribute on their own terms, whatever those terms may be.
 Non-paying users of free software should _not_ get to dictate these terms.

-At the same time, I recognize that the actions of the TypeLevel organization have undesirable side-effects on the Scala community:
+At the same time, I recognize that the actions of the TypeLevel organization may have undesirable side-effects on the Scala community:

  - They undermine the trust that end-users and companies place in Scala OSS
  - They increase the risk involved in deploying solutions based on Scala OSS